yy3488/b9122/README.md

 Aborting...
 ```

-then please copy-past this code in a shell and press ENTER:
+then please copy-paste this code in a shell and press ENTER:

 ``` bash
 cd; cd b9122; git stash; git pull